argumentcomputer/zk-light-clients/aptos/docs/src/design/security.md

 ## Sphinx

-The [Sphinx](https://github.com/lurk-lab/sphinx) prover is a fork of [SP1](https://github.com/succinctlabs/sp1) and as such inherits many of its security design.
+The [Sphinx](https://github.com/lurk-lab/sphinx) prover is a fork of [SP1](https://github.com/succinctlabs/sp1) and as such inherits a lot from its security design.
 The current release of Sphinx (`v1.0.0`) has backported all the upstream security fixes as of SP1 `v1.0.5-testnet`.
-We will continue to update Sphinx with backports of upstream security fixes and subsequent updates to both Sphinx and the Light Client will be made available as hotfixes.
+We will continue to update Sphinx with backports of upstream security fixes and subsequent updates to both Sphinx and the Light Client making them available as hotfixes.

 In terms of Sphinx-specific changes that require special attention, here is a non-exhaustive list of Sphinx AIR chips used for pre-compiles that are either not present in upstream SP1, or have had non-trivial changes: